Benty Grange: Description

 Benty Grange is a 21.1 ha area of grassland in Monyash parish in Derbyshire, England.
 It covers eight plots of land tended by two owners, David Woolley and Mark Allen, and partially surrounds the Benty Grange farmhouse.
 Grasses in the area include Cynosurus cristatus, Anthoxanthum odoratum, Agrostis capillaris, and Festuca rubra; some other plants are Centaurea nigra, Ranunculus acris, Ranunculus bulbosus, Plantago lanceolata, Trifolium pratense, Leucanthemum vulgare, Lotus corniculatus, Hypochaeris radicata, Rumex acetosa, and Conopodium majus.

 Notification of the designation as a Site of Special Scientific Interest was made on 19 June 2012.
 It was confirmed on 8 March 2013, over the objections of Woolley and five other parties in his support.

+Barrow

 Benty Grange also contains an Anglo-Saxon barrow which was designated a scheduled monument on 23 October 1970.
 The barrow has three elements: a central mound approximately .6 m high and 15 m in diameter, a surrounding fosse about .3 m deep and 1 m wide, and penannular outer banks around .2 m high and 3 m wide.
 Taken together, the entire barrow is approximately 23 by 22 m.
 It was excavated on 3 May 1848 by English antiquarian Thomas Bateman, who discovered the Benty Grange helmet and the Benty Grange hanging bowl among the remains of a richly furnished burial.
 Historic England notes in the list entry for the barrow, however, that other for than Bateman's excavation the barrow is "undisturbed and retains significant archaeological remains", and that further investigation would return new information.